Mec-iS/staticwebpage/posts/004_beyond_cosine_similarity.md

 ## What the numbers show

-Across all three queries, `τ<1.0` modes preserve near‑perfect agreement with cosine in the head while delivering stronger scores in ranks 4–10, with Taumode posting the highest Tail/Head ratio and the lowest tail coefficient of variation.
+Across all three queries, `τ<1.0` modes preserve near‑perfect agreement with cosine in the head while delivering stronger scores in ranks 4–10, with taumode posting the highest Tail/Head ratio and the lowest tail coefficient of variation.

-Per‑query `NDCG@10` for "Taumode" (`τ=0.62`) against "Cosine" ranges from 0.9754 to 0.9953, and the average settles at 0.9886, indicating head alignment with controlled diversification in the tail.
-So we see that for these three particular queries Taumode lose a little in mean `NDCG@10`.
+Per‑query `NDCG@10` for "taumode" (`τ=0.62`) against "Cosine" ranges from 0.9754 to 0.9953, and the average settles at 0.9886, indicating head alignment with controlled diversification in the tail.
+So we see that for these three particular queries taumode lose a little in mean `NDCG@10`.
 On the other hand:
-- Tail/Head ratio improves from 0.9114 (Cosine) to 0.9593 (Taumode) on average, quantifying better quality and stability for long‑tail recommendations.
+- Tail/Head ratio improves from 0.9114 (Cosine) to 0.9593 (taumode) on average, quantifying better quality and stability for long‑tail recommendations.
 - Rank‑order correlations remain high, confirming that spectral modes re‑weight rather than disrupt, which is desirable for analyst trust and auditability.

-We can see below how Taumode acts as a kind of "temperature" slider defining the trade-off between top-1 and top-k quality of results.
+We can see below how taumode acts as a kind of "temperature" slider defining the trade-off between top-1 and top-k quality of results but taumode outperforms cosine similarity even on top-1 result according to the adopted score (you check [the score design in the code](https://github.com/tuned-org-uk/pyarrowspace/blob/ca624a919c05bf66a676dc85dfbafa6efc1253d2/tests/test_2_CVE_db.py)).

 ## Diagrams